igasin/mycosts/README.md

 # MyCosts App

-This is a private small weather application built with React and TypeScript.
+This is a mycosts application built with React.

 You can visit the site at the following link: [MyCosts App](https://igasin.github.io/mycosts/)